shkim04/shkim04.github.io/blog/2023-06-14/choose_cloud_service_for_server.en.md

 1. I have wanted to use Google Cloud from the scratch even if I had some experience with it.
 2. At early stage of building the project, I want to focus more on codes, since I will use NestJS which I have hardly used.

-Now, let's beigin building!
+Now, let's begin building!
 I will talk about how to set up and deploy a simple NestJS app on Cloud Run in the next article.

 _**THANKS FOR READING.
 SEE YOU NEXT TIME!**_